geroldmeisinger/ComfyUI-outputlists-combiner/README.md

 (ComfyUI workflow included)

-You can basically ignore the left part of the workflow (blue group) as it's just abusing a `OutputList Combinations` to create 9 ad-hoc videos of animals with colorful hats rotating.
+You can ignore the subgraph on the left, it's just used  to create 9 ad-hoc videos of animals with colorful hats rotating.
 Makes use of `Get Video Components` to split a video into individual frames.
 The `XYZ-GridPlot` is set to `output_is_list` so we get individual frames of whole grid images.
 These need to be collected with `Image List to Image Batch` first before creating the video in the `Create Video` node (otherwise it would grid n videos with 1 frame).

-**TODO** Fix the `non divisible by 2` error

 https://github.com/user-attachments/assets/efc43311-1052-4832-8486-66b938a5d5f3